 Relative URI: Relative URI is a part of a URI to be used on top of a base URI, i.e. the base URI is a reference against which the relative URI is used.
 See clause 1.2.3 in IETF RFC 3986 [9].

 Resource URI: Resource URI identifies an abstract or a physical resource.
 See the Abstract of the IETF RFC 3986 [9].
 In this specification this generally means "an URI of a resource".
+A complete resource URI may be obtained by appending a "relative URI below root" to the API URI of the concerned API.
+As an example, for the Nudm_SDM API defined in 3GPP TS 29.503 [xx], the resource URI of the "am-data" resource in the Nudm_SDM API is: "{apiRoot}/nudm-sdm/v2/{supi}/am-data".

+Relative URI below root: Corresponds to the part of a resource URI that is below the API URI.
+When appended to the API URI of the concerned API, it constitutes a complete resource URI.
+As an example, for the Nudm_SDM API defined in 3GPP TS 29.503 [xx], the relative URI below the root (i.e. "{apiRoot}/nudm-sdm/v2") for the "am-data" resource is: "/{supi}/am-data".